zhengrc19/zhengrc19.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 Hi!
-I'm a Data Scientist at the Powertrain Data team of <a href='https://lucidmotors.com/'>Lucid Motors</a>, located in the San Francisco Bay Area.
+I'm a Machine Learning Engineer at Google, located in the San Francisco Bay Area.
 Thank you for visiting my page!

+Prior to Google, I was a Data Scientist at the Powertrain Data team of <a href='https://lucidmotors.com/'>Lucid Motors</a>.

 In Summer 2023, I obtained my bachelor's degree as Outstanding Graduate (优秀毕业生) from the <a href='https://www.cs.tsinghua.edu.cn/'>Department of Computer Science and Technology (CST)</a>, <a href='https://www.tsinghua.edu.cn/'>Tsinghua University (THU)</a>.